Tesla recalls over 80,000 China-made cars over software, seat-belt issues

 Earlier in April, Tesla recalled a total of 127,785 units of Model 3 cars in China, citing potential faults in semiconductor components that might lead to collisions.

-Elon Musk-owned Tesla has been directed to recall more than 80,000 cars manufactured and imported in China due to software and seat belt issues, a statement from the Chinese market regulator said.
+Elon Musk-owned Tesla has been directed to recall more than 80,000 cars, including some manufactured in China and others imported, due to software and seat belt issues, a statement from the Chinese market regulator said.

 Apart from this, Tesla has also recalled 2,736 imported Model 3 cars manufactured between January and November 2019, and 10,127 China-made ones of the same model produced between October 14, 2019 and September 26, 2022.